 - sending and receiving letters, emails or other documents

 - advising the president or treasurer about urgent matters that arise from letters or other documents

 - telling members about meetings (giving plenty of notice)

 - gathering and presenting any relevant documents

-- taking and keeping of minutes of meetings and making them available to members.
+- taking and keeping minutes of meetings and making them available to members.